Freelunch-AI/docs/brunos_notes.md

             1. Method: Do EDA, Feature Engineering & Build a heurisitic model, and if you think you have enough data, train a baseline ML model (that tends to work well on this task)
             2. Results: Good enough corrected predictive power score (that already brings value)
         3. Code: in an within-the-company acessible repo
-        4. Demo: (Web Server + Application Server) (Tools: Streamlit, Gradio, Shiny, Dash, Voila, PyWebIO, mesop, text-generation-webui, reflex, nicegui)
+        4. Demo: (Web Server + Application Server) (Tools: Streamlit, Gradio, Shiny, Dash, Voila, PyWebIO, mesop, text-generation-webui, reflex, nicegui, fasthtml)
             1. Level 1 - Just Showing Model works in the test set (Note: test set needs to be sufficiently large so that the predictive power metric calculated on it is statistically significant)
                 1. Inference Service: Application server acessible within the company via HTTP API
                 2. Minimal FrontEnd